Pod-Point/laravel-monolog-kinesis/README.md

 ];
 ```

-You can optionally specify a different key, secret and region at the channel level too if necessary:
+You can optionally specify a different `key`, `secret` and `region` at the channel level too if necessary:

 ```php
 <?php